comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ### Data Transmission and Privacy

 **What Data Is Sent:**
-- Only the user's post content is transmitted to OpenRouter
+- Only the user's post content, and surrounding posts if context aware moderation is enabled, are transmitted to OpenRouter, with an obfuscated user ID
 - A moderation prompt configured by the administrator precedes the post content
-- No personally identifiable information (name, username, or user ID) is included in the post content
+- No personally identifiable information (name, username, email, time, or user ID) is included in the post content
 - Each post from non-muted users triggers exactly one API request

 **Privacy commitment:**